stelcodes/nuzzle/README.md

 In a word, `get-site-data` allows us to see the whole world while creating our Hiccup.
 It has two forms:

-1. `(get-site-data)`: With no arguments, returns the whole realized site data vector.
+1. `(get-site-data)`: With no arguments, returns the whole realized site data set.
 2. `(get-site-data [:blog-posts])`: With an `id` from the realized site data, return the corresponding map.

 Since `get-site-data` returns maps from our *realized* site data, all information about the site is at your fingertips.
 Every webpage and peripheral map from your site data is always a function call away.